Best Trees For Windbreaks

 Sea-buckthorn and Gorse: Not related, but both can be viewed with horror!
 Many folk spend their lives trying to get rid of them, as in the right conditions they can be invasive.
 Both Ulex Europaeus and Hippophae rhamnoidesareveryhardy, although they won't grow very tall - gorse to say 2m and Sea-buckthorn rather taller.
 Sea-buckthorn is salt tolerant, as you might imagine.

-Roses: R.canina and the non-native - but naturalised - R.rugosa might be favourite.
-They're both vigorous, attractive and will tolerate pretty tough conditions.
+Roses: R.canina and the non-native - but naturalised - R. rugosa.
+They're both vigorous, fast growing and attractive and will tolerate pretty tough conditions.
+With their attractive blossom and hips in winter, good wildlife plants too.
 To something like 4m if left alone.